redcurry/LearningFSharp/StylishFSharp/notes.md

 Function `partition` splits a collection into two depending on the given function, which returns `true` or `false`.

+Partial collection functions are those that may cause an exception (e.g., List.head on an empty list).
+Think carefully whether the given input could cause an exception.

+There are many collection functions that have `try` equivalents (return `None` when there's no return value, `Some` when there is.

 ### Miscellaneous

 An underscore in a large number (200\_000), helps as a visual aid.